MiltonChung/MiltonChung/README.md

 💻&nbsp;Currently work at <a href="https://tartle.co/" target='_blank'>TARTLE</a> as a Jr. Software Engineer, making the world a better place \
 🎓&nbsp;I'm a recent UC Santa Cruz graduate with Bachelors in Computer Science and Cognitive Science \
 💻&nbsp;I also attended and graduated with Honors from Nucamp Coding Bootcamp specializing in Full Stack Web + Mobile Development \
-🎯&nbsp;I'm passionate about frontend development and my goal is to become a proficient full stack engineer
+🎯&nbsp;I'm passionate about frontend development and my goal is to become a proficient full stack engineer \
+☕&nbsp;My future plans are to open my own cafe and build a profitable and successful startup/SaaS

 ### 🛠&nbsp;Tools and Languages